joonhyungshin/nanocontext/README.md

   - `--samples`: number of samples to generate.
 Defaults to 1.
   - `--summary-mode`: generate using the model as a state machine (`segment`, `path`, or `disabled`).
 Defaults to `disabled`.

-Currently, you must specify the model hyperparameters same as the above training step.
-This is planned to be reworked in the future.

 ### Evaluating nanochat